 Micros works by sloughing surface skin cells to exfoliate dry or rough outer layers.
-Deeper exfoliation in clinic ranges in potency, with micros, considered a first level treatment.
+Deeper exfoliation in clinic ranges in potency, with micros, considered the first-level treatment.
 Exfoliation is a cornerstone of healthy skin.
 It is a versatile treatment, targeting areas such as the face, neck and décolletage.
-Achieve a higher level exfoliation by combining Microderm with peels and extractions.
+Achieve a higher level of exfoliation by combining Microderm with peels and extractions.

 Do micros work?
 The answer is yes, as long as you are the right candidate.
 Microderms are excellent to help settle acne and for minor skin imperfections.

 - reduce skin pigmentation

 - minimise the appearance of fine lines and wrinkles,

 - lift dull skin tone,

 However, Micros is a non-invasive procedure.
 It will not remedy acne scars, sagging skin or established wrinkles and it cannot correct facial creases or folds.
 However, these can be addressed with resurfacing, skin tightening, dermal fillers, anti-wrinkle injections and other treatments we offer.

 We offer a consultation at the outset, to assess your skin, and we will honestly tell you what will help with your skin bother.
 Call Us on 3350 5447 To Book A Free Consultation.

 Microdermabrasion for Acne